Depth Perception Test

 Step 3: Instruct and document observation

 Instruct the patient to focus on the circle and their finger alternately.
 Test each eye independently by having them close one eye at a time.
-Observe and note discrepancies in the patient's perception when focusing on different points.
+Observe discrepancies in the patient's perception when focusing on different points.
 Document if the patient reports blurry vision, double images, vision loss, or difficulty in in-depth judgment.

 Step 4: Use standardized tests for in-depth analysis